- Amenity Reference Notes Overview

 When you click a product model's thumbnail image to add that product to your project, you'll open this dialog box.

-1. The full model name and a detailed description about the model and series of the product you selected.
+2. The full model name and a detailed description about the model and series you've selected.

-3. Click this link to add the equipment model and series to your project.
+6. Click this link to add the product to your project.

 The New Reference Note dialog box will open.
 Here, you can configure all the data attached to the amenity.